issa16/cogs3/docs/stories/stories.md

 - New projects must have a name, description, project owner and institution

 ### Project administration
-- Principal investigators can associate new/existing users to an existing projects by email address
+- Project owner can associate new/existing users to an existing projects by email address
 - Associating users to a project should fail after a specified number of user has been reached (to avoid excessive disk space to a project)
 - The associated user limit should be set on a per-project basis and have a per-institution limit
 - Users associated with a project should be required to click a link in a confirm email before being added